jalombar/starsmasher/parallel_bleeding_edge/tools2/README.md

+# Directory `tools2/`

+This directory contains more complex tools than the main `tools/` one, where we have configuration files and light-weight tools.
+In `tools2/` we will add codes which go beyond the small scripts of `bin/`.

-# Post-pocessing code: Charles Gibson's sph-to-mesa
+# Charles Gibson's sph-to-mesa

-This repository contains post-processing codes developed in Python to analyze output data from the StarSmasher simulation software.
+These codes developed in Python analyse output data from StarSmasher collisions.
 The primary focus of these codes is to construct 1-D stellar models based on the 3-D data produced by StarSmasher.
 The generated output files can be utilized to evolve the results of Smoothed Particle Hydrodynamics (SPH) collisions within the MESA (Modules for Experiments in Stellar Astrophysics) framework.

-The code `sph-to-mesa` provided in the `tools2` directory is a reproduction of the program originally developed by Charles Gibson.
-This work serves as a foundation for the current repository, contributing to the ongoing development and refinement of post-processing tools for stellar simulations.
+The code `sph-to-mesa` provided in the `tools2/` directory is a reproduction of the program originally developed by Charles Gibson.
 We have decided to include it here to have everything centralised, but do not get it wrong; the author is Charles Gibson and he deserves all of the credit for the work.
 This is his original repository:

 <a href="https://github.com/charlie-gibson/sph-to-mesa">https://github.com/charlie-gibson/sph-to-mesa</a>